Life Moves Through - Personal Sessions

 Hypnotherapy, breathwork and hands-on Somatic work all involve the use of healing non-ordinary states.
-These deeper states of relaxation, absorption and focus put us in contact with a larger experience of self and reality.
+In that sense, all of these modalities are forms of hypnotherapy.
+These deeper states of put us in contact with a larger experience of self and reality.
 Physiologically, these are the states where the body heals.
 Spiritually, these states move us towards wholeness, letting us gather our pieces, and feel for new ways of being that are more open to life, goodness, and flow.

 Hypnosis is a natural state of focus, absorption, and receptivity.
 It has been accessed by cultures through out time though music, rhythm, dance, story telling, meditation, breath and the use of altered states to restore the body, mind, and soul.
 Casual states of hypnosis and absorption are experienced when you are driving and forget to think about where you are going, or when you lose yourself in a thought, memory, or in a movie or book.
 That sense of "losing one's self" is the relaxing of the boundaries around our usual sense of self.
 The subconscious mind then becomes open to possibilities.